Stop press ... you should have received your personalised letter in March

 Box 3 (issued instead of a blue bag when you need a replacement)

-• Cardboard and food and drink cartons
+• Cardboard, brown paper and food and drink cartons

 Yes.
 We will continue to issue blue bags until our stocks run out, then we will replace these with a green box.
 Feedback from residents and crews shows that green boxes are generally preferred – they are easier for residents to store and for crews to empty.